 All exposed metal and acrylic areas should be dusted regularly with a dry clean cotton cloth.
 If you do accidentally get a mark on the artwork it should be cleaned immediately using a damp cotton cloth with a small amount of hand soap (gently rubbing circles over the affected area) then immediately dried with using a dry cotton cloth.
 Do not use alcohol-based products, bleaches or abrasive detergents for cleaning any part of your artwork; this may affect the grind patterns or coloring on your sculpture.

-All of my work may be placed outside, although it is typically best to inform me upon placing your order as I may take some additional measures to protect the finishes from the outdoor elements.
-Please indicate if artwork will be placed in extreme environmental conditions, so that I can advise when and if special treatments are needed on the artwork.
+All of the artwork may be placed outside, although it is typically best to inform me upon placing your order as we may take some additional measures to protect the finishes from the outdoor elements.
+Please indicate if artwork will be placed in extreme environmental conditions, so that we can advise when and if special treatments are needed on the artwork.

 To hang single panel fine metal art first measure the distance between the brackets on the back of the panel, and then make marks using a level where your nails should go.
 Finally, place the art on the wall, ensuring that each bracket is making contact with a nail.